-Roth IRA.
-The Program provides you with an easy way to save through automatic payroll deduction.
+Roth IRA and Traditional IRA.
+The Program provides you with an easy way to save through automatic payroll deduction (the "Program").
 Unless you direct us otherwise, the Accounts in the Program are structured by default as Roth Individual Retirement Accounts, which have the benefits of tax-free withdrawals of Contributions, and the potential for tax-free and penalty-free distributions of earnings if certain IRS criteria are met.

-Your eligibility to contribute to a Roth IRA may be affected by numerous reasons, including but not limited to your income, marital status, and, if you are married and file a joint tax return, by your joint income.
-For more details on the Roth contribution rules and the differences between a Roth and Traditional IRA, see the Roth IRA Custodial Account Agreement and Disclosure Statement.
-You are responsible for determining your eligibility for a Roth IRA account.
+You are responsible for determining your Roth IRA eligibility.
+Your eligibility to contribute to a Roth IRA may be affected by your income, your marital status, and, if you are married and file a joint tax return, by your joint income.
+For more details on the Roth contribution rules and the differences between a Roth and Traditional IRA, see the Custodial Account Agreement and Disclosure Statement.